lloydkevin/hugo-wd/content/post/2019-12-16-converting-to-static.md

   unsafe= true
 ```
 ## Summary and Future Steps
-So the end result is what you're seeing right now.
+So the result is what you're seeing right now.
 It's blazing fast, of course, but then again a lot of _fluff_ has been ripped out.
 The dozens of WordPress plugins, etc.
 Now I have nothing bad to say about WordPress, but based on the stagnant nature of this blog, this was the time to test out this path.

-I haven't even cracked the surface of functionlity in Hugo yet:
+I haven't even cracked the surface of functionality in Hugo yet:
 - Custom template types
 - Data folder
-- Page resouces (resizing images and such)
+- Page resources (resizing images and such)
-- Site assets (apparently I can generate CSS from SASS, minify, add finger prints to the JS and CSS assets)
+- Site assets (apparently I can generate CSS from SASS, minify, add fingerprints to the JS and CSS assets)

 My next step will be switching over my personal website.

-This workflow seems nice and simple enough for the tech savy website owners.
+This workflow seems nice and simple enough for the tech-savvy website owners.
-I'd never dream of doing this for a customer site, unless it was 100% fully managed by me and the theme/template was simple and clean.
+I'd never dream of doing this for a customer site unless it was 100% fully managed by me and the theme/template was simple and clean.

-I did try to convert another WordPress site over, but tring to keep the existing theme.
+I did try to convert another WordPress site over but trying to keep the existing theme.
 That was a total nightmare.
 But more for WordPress reasons than Hugo reasons.
 The theme used a custom builder similar to [Divi](https://www.elegantthemes.com/gallery/divi/) or [Gutenberg](https://wordpress.org/gutenberg/).
-There were a lot of different plugins, home page sliders, etc. I got the basic theme in place, but the content of each page was so heavy with mark-up, it was almost impossile to make things work.
+There were a lot of different plugins, home page sliders, etc. I got the basic theme in place, but the content of each page was so heavy with mark-up, it was almost impossible to make things work.
 If I was forced to, I would have had to create Hugo shortcodes to replicate what the builder generated.
-Needless to say I abandoned that.
+Needless to say, I abandoned that.

 Well, here's to Hugo.
 So far so good.